 Today, marketing has become so complex and fragmented that clients have shifted from seeking “one-stop- shops” (integrated agencies ) of the past, to now demanding specialized agencies which take responsibility for producing individual marketing tactics.
 Clients rightly feel that no single integrated agency can be great in all phases of marketing – it is just impossible.
 You would think that clients must now take on the task of synchronizing the individual contributions of each of their agencies in order to build cohesive messages and indeed a consistent brand – but, you would be wrong.
 The prospective customer is the one who will find various marketing messages as they travel along their individual purchase journeys.
 It is the prospective customer who provides the context/story to the equation and who will put the pieces back together again – in a way that makes sense to themselves.
 Who owns the brand?
 As always, it is the customer.

 As I assist my agency to migrate from a traditional one-stop-shop over to a viable digital player, I felt it important to commit to paper my take on what is at the heart of digital marketing, what we are trying to achieve with it and how it differs from our “traditional” marketing approach.
 Traditional marketing was always suppose to start with the target customer, digital appears to start with “data” – however, they are the same thing.
 Mind you, what follows is by no means new, the ideas have been around for years, but now the technology has developed so far that it is almost getting out of the way of implementation AND most importantly, our clients are finally now asking for this.
+With enough seo products we can utilize this to the maximum of our benefits.
 So, once and for all, I sum up digital marketing like this…

 All “digital” is data, and all data is people, so any digital marketing plan should be truly customer centric – which means we must base our marketing strategies, tactics/messaging around understanding our client’s customers as well as around understanding the unique consumer journeys they take when making their purchase decisions.
 Tactics should affect consumer behavior around certain points along their journeys ad our marketing goals should really be designed to fill gaps along the journey, encourage next steps through it and ultimately make sales (or attain other business goals) by being relevant and engaging.
 This is accomplished by seeding the purchase path with valuable, personalized content that is enriching, valuable to consumers, and “on-brand”.

 Why is this important?
-Well, for the first time, we have incredible tools at our disposal to truly understand who our client’s customers are.
+Well, for the first time, we have incredible tools at our disposal to truly understand who our client’s customers are and is beneficial to manage your business listing.
 By simply adding a bit of computer code onto our client’s websites, we can identify the actual target segments who are actively interested in learning more or buying their products and services.
 From this information we can build buyer persona profiles of their customers which we would then use to determine the context of our messages, understand their buyer journeys as well as design appropriate strategies and tactics to reach them.
 This ability is really a marketer’s dream come true.
 Once we know who we are trying to reach, we can build lists of actual site visitors, create “look-a-like” lists of potential customers who share their characteristics and even use this information to build custom lists of potential customers.
 Then we can reach them via targeted emails, ads across Google’s Ad Network of sites and even while they are on Facebook.
 Best of all, with every interaction these targets have with our client’s web site, landing pages and Facebook pages, we learn more and can modify our messages accordingly – increasing their relevancy and effectiveness.
+All of this can be achieved with the help of a seo marketing agency.